 The Department of Counseling and Clinical Psychology prepares students to investigate and address the psychological needs of individuals, families, groups, organizations/institutions, and communities.
-Students in this department are trained to become knowledgeable and proficient researchers, to provide psychological and educational leadership, and to be effective practitioners.
+Students in this department are trained to become knowledgeable and proficient researchers, provide psychological and educational leadership, and be effective practitioners.
 Specifically, graduates from these programs seek positions in teaching, research, policy, administration, psychotherapy, and counseling.

 The Spirituality Mind Body Institute’s (SMBI) Summer Intensive Master’s Program at Teachers College, Columbia University is the first Ivy League graduate program dedicated to merging spirituality and evidence-based research within the context of clinical psychology.

 The Bilingual Latina/o Mental Health (BLMH) concentration within the EdM program, which was approved in 2015 by the New York State Education Department, is the only program in New York to offer culturally appropriate training in delivering mental health services in Spanish to Latinas/os.